-Knowledge and techniques from different areas are combined (graphic from Miner et al. Practical Text Mining)
+Text analytics combines knowledge and techniques from different areas as shown in the graphic (Miner et al. Practical Text Mining, Elsevier (2012))

 Introduction and Terminology, Levels of Text Mining

 - Text Mining can be done at different levels

 - Word level

 - Sentence level

 - Document level

 - Corpus level = Collection of documents

 - A Document can be defined in different ways:

 - Sections of a document, paragraphs in text, ...

 - A tweet, an email,...